curl/curl/docs/CODE_STYLE.md

 ## Comments

 Since we write C89 code, **//** comments are not allowed.
-They weren't introduced in the C standard until C99.
+They were not introduced in the C standard until C99.
 We use only __/* comments */__.

 ```c